top of page

 Deductive arguments

 In deductive arguments the author intends to prove their conclusion using inescapable logic.
 That is, it's the author's intention for the conclusion to follow by necessity from the premises.
-The intention part is key here—there is a such thing as poor deductive arguments, in which, even though the author intends for the conclusion to follow from true premises, either the logic doesn't quite work and/or the there are flaws in the premises.
+The intention part is key here—there is a such thing as poor deductive arguments—in these, even though the author intends for the conclusion to follow from true premises, either the logic doesn't quite work and/or the there are flaws in the premises.
 We'll get there shortly, but first let's pin down the basic nature of the deductive argument.
 Here are some examples of deductive arguments:

 All people are mortal (premise 1)